thebkv/bkv/Esther_00.md

 BKV–00 — The Mystery of Hidden Providence

+---

-The concealed story of divine governance within the human soul
+>The concealed story of divine governance within the human soul

 “Though the name of God is hidden, His hand is never absent.”